-- In the fall semester, watch for information about the Executive in Residence (EIR) Lecture.
+In the fall semester, watch for information about the Executive in Residence (EIR) Lecture.
 This is an opportunity to hear about innovative industry and network with CMHT Board members and speakers.

-In Fall 2020, if we have an EIR event, it will be virtual. - Also in fall, look for the MDR Career Expo, which provides opportunities to talk with recruiters and maybe interview on the spot!
+- Also in fall, look for the MDR Career Expo, which provides opportunities to talk with recruiters and maybe interview on the spot!
 There may also be an opportunity to have lunch with recruiters. - In the spring semester, watch for information about the Consumer Experience Symposium.
 The format will be similar to the EIR in that it affords you an opportunity to hear directly from industry and network with Board members and speakers. - Spring semester also brings the HTM Career Expo, where our industry recruiters come to campus to visit with you! - CMHT Student organizations bring industry opportunities to campus in their monthly or bi-monthly meetings.
-Join them and participate!

-• We sometimes have an Industry Partner of the Day set up in the hallway near the advising offices.
-For Fall 2020, these will be virtual.
-These may be publicized in your classes and are posted on the bulletin board in that Chilton hallway.
+Join them and participate! - We sometimes have an Industry Partner of the Day set up in the hallway near the advising offices when we are on campus, and available via Zoom when we are not.
+These events may be publicized in your classes and on the CMHT social media sites.